JusticeRage/ApkTrack/README.md

 If you want to help testing ApkTrack, feel free to use the current [beta version](http://apktrack.kwiatkowski.fr/apk/ApkTrack_beta.apk).
 More features are implemented, but bugs may occur.
 Be sure to report them!

 ### Translate
-You can help translate ApkTrack on [OneSky](https://apktrack.oneskyapp.com/).
+You can help translating ApkTrack on [OneSky](https://apktrack.oneskyapp.com/).
 Get in touch with me (using the contact information below), if you need a new language to be set up.

 ### Build ApkTrack
 ApkTrack's build system has been switched to Gradle in order to make it easier for contributors to compile this project.
 Use the following commands to generate the APK: